25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

   let a: number | null = 12;
   ```

-> Note: once a variable is set to null, will it give error if we assign different value to it.
+> Note: once a variable is set to null, will it give error if we assign different value to it

 ### Type Guard